Fast Distributed Inference Serving for Large Language Models: Background and Motivation

-\parabf{GPT applications.} Although GPT is nothing but a language model to predict the next token, downstream NLP tasks can be recast as a generation task with prompt engineering.
-Specifically, one can append the original input after the text description of the specific task as the prompt to GPT, and GPT can solve the task in its generated output.
-ChatGPT is a representative application.
-After supervised fine-tuning for the conversational task and an alignment procedure using Reinforcement Learning from Human Feedback (RLHF) on the original GPT model~\cite{chatgpt}, ChatGPT enables users to interact with an AI agent in a conversational way to solve tasks ranging from translation, question-answering, and summarization to more nuanced tasks like sentiment analysis, creative writing, and domain-specific problem-solving.
-Despite its power, the interactive nature of ChatGPT imposes tremendous pressure on the underlying inference serving infrastructure.
-Many users may send jobs to ChatGPT concurrently and expect responses as soon as possible.
-Therefore, JCT is critical for ChatGPT-like interactive applications.
+ChatGPT~\cite{chatgpt} is a representative LLM-based application.
+After supervised fine-tuning for the conversational task and an alignment procedure using Reinforcement Learning from Human Feedback (RLHF) on the original GPT model~\cite{brown2020language}, ChatGPT facilitates interactive conversations with an AI agent, allowing users to address a wide range of tasks.
+These tasks include translation, question-answering, summarization, as well as more intricate undertakings like sentiment analysis, creative writing, and domain-specific problem-solving.
+Despite its remarkable capabilities, the interactive nature of ChatGPT imposes a considerable pressure on the underlying inference serving infrastructure.
+Due to the need for rapid responses, keeping low latency is crucial for ensuring the performance of ChatGPT-like interactive applications.